 If you are a NASCAR driver, you will most likely incur a higher rate in some form.
 That being said, there are some life insurance companies that will consider offering preferred rates if you race and otherwise qualify for it.

-A flat extra is additional premium that the life insurance company adds to the contract typically for hazardous occupations or hobbies.
+A flat extra is an additional premium that the life insurance company adds to the contract typically for hazardous occupations or hobbies.

 These “flat extra” charges can be temporary or permanent depending on the circumstances of the case and the life insurance company.

-For a motor vehicle, motor boat, of horse racer, your best-case scenario would be to qualify for a preferred rate with no or a very small “flat extra” added on per $1,000 of life insurance.
+For a motor vehicle, motorboat, of horse racer, your best-case scenario would be to qualify for a preferred rate with no or a very small “flat extra” added on per $1,000 of life insurance.

 Why not Working with an Independent Life Insurance Broker Could Cost you a Ton of Money!

 If you race motor vehicles, boats, or horses, you need to work with an independent life insurance broker who understands the nuances of your sport.

 Give one of our veteran life insurance agents a chance to save you money and fill out a request for a quote today!

-Scuba Divers- High Risk Life Insurance
+Scuba Divers- High-Risk Life Insurance

-Unfortunately for scuba divers, purchasing life insurance may be a frustrating because life insurance companies can view scuba diving as a potentially hazardous hobby.
+Unfortunately for scuba divers, purchasing life insurance for scuba divers may be frustrating because life insurance companies can view scuba diving as a potentially hazardous hobby.